Chapter 9 : My Dear Readers

 I will admit to a certain curiosity, my dear readers, as to why his supposed friends never lifted a wand to help their famous friend.
 Could it be that they were too interested in each other to pay Mr. Potter any mind?
 Or were they jealous of the attention that Mr. Potter has gained over the years for his various escapades?

 Could it be they are involved in covering up Mr. Potter’s death?
 After all, they were the last wizard and witch to see Mr. Potter alive, but left him behind in their cowardly flight away from Privet Drive.

-But as we are to believe the story of their deaths, there will be a funeral held for both Mr. Potter and Miss Weasley on the second of August at two o’clock at Hogwarts near the late Professor Dumbledore’s tomb.
+However, as we are to believe the story of their deaths, there will be a funeral held for both Mr. Potter and Miss Weasley on the second of August at two o’clock at Hogwarts near the late Professor Dumbledore’s tomb.

-Hermione gnashed her teeth again.
-“That vile woman!
+Hermione gnashed her teeth again, “That vile woman!
 I thought she had learned her lesson by now not to spout garbage like this!”

 Ron took the paper from her.
-“Harry wouldn’t run away like that.
-And neither would Ginny.”
+“Harry wouldn’t run away like that and neither would Ginny.”

 “No, they wouldn’t,” Arthur sat with his hands covering his face.
 “Of course, that will be a little more difficult to prove given their deaths.”

 “And people will now believe that they’ve run off together,” Bill pointed out.
 “Especially considering that we don’t have Harry.”

 “How could they say that about Ginny?”
 Charlie shook his head.
 “We were able to find her.”